jetbalagtas/assignment-jQuery-photo-albums/README.md

 ### [Visit the live demo here](http://jetbalagtas.github.io/jQuery-photo-albums)

+### Quick note from Jet
+This was part of the our 4th week assignments, Oct.
+27, 2014.

 ## Description
 You're going to create a gallery application which will allow the user to view their albums as well as the individual photos contained within, as a single page application (SPA).